-We are a participant in CAR, the FAIR Plan and other various residual markets and assume a portion of losses and LAE on business ceded by the industry participants to the residual markets.
+We are a participant in CAR and other various residual markets and assume a portion of losses and LAE on business ceded by the industry participants to the residual markets.
+We were a participant in the FAIR Plan until the recent FAIR Plan Restructuring.
 We estimate reserves for assumed losses and LAE that have not yet been reported to us by the residual markets.
 Our estimations are based upon the same factors we use for our own reserves, plus additional factors due to the nature of and the information we receive.